slatedocs/slate/source/includes/_python.md

         core_agent_permissions
       </th>
       <td>
-        The permission bits to set when creating the directory of the [Core Agent](#core-agent).
+        The permission bits to set when creating the directory of the <a href="#core-agent">.
       </td>
       <td>
         <code>700</code>